EVOLVED-5G/SDK-CLI/README.rst

     pip install -r requirements_dev.txt

-Make sure you have initiated the NEF_EMULATOR at url http://localhost:8888 (See  `here <https://github.com/EVOLVED-5G/NEF_emulator>`_  for instructions)
+Make sure you have initiated the NEF_EMULATOR at url http://localhost:8888 (See  `here <https://github.com/EVOLVED-5G/NEF_emulator>`_  for instructions), you have logged in to the interface, clicked on the map and have started the simulation.

-Run a webserver in order to capture the callback post requests from NEF EMULATOR: On the terminal run the following commands to initiaze the webserver.
+Then run a webserver in order to capture the callback post requests from NEF EMULATOR: On the terminal run the following commands to initiaze the webserver.

     export FLASK_APP=/home/user/evolved-5g/SDK-CLI/examples/api.py